 There is a cap on a week’s pay for redundancy pay purposes that is adjusted annually.

 Employees who have more than two years’ continuous service have the right not to be dismissed unfairly and anti-discrimination laws apply regardless of length of service.
 It is therefore important to take appropriate advice before considering terminating employment.

 Employers have to deduct Personal Income Tax and a National Insurance contribution from employment earnings via a system called PAYE (Pay As You Earn).

 UK labor law is complex and has strong worker protections, requiring great attention to detail and an understanding of local best practices.
 Globalization Partners has experience with the UK market; we can help you hire your candidate of choice, handle benefits and payroll, and ensure that you’re in compliance with local laws, without the burden of setting up a foreign branch office or subsidiary.
 We can also offer your UK workforce world-class benefits, without you having to set up plans for a small team.
-Our UK PEO and Global Employer of Record Platform provides you piece of mind so that you can focus on running your business.
+Our UK PEO and Global Employer of Record is accessible through our industry-leading SaaS platform and app — providing you peace of mind so that you can focus on running your business.